In 2019, I was looking for a project.

 Elixir, to the un-initiated, is a macro language of Erlang, and looks a lot like Ruby or Python, from which it takes its lead.

 Elixir is a functional language.
 There are no 'for' loops, 'if' statements are frowned upon, favouring ideas I was less familiar with (pattern matching, map-reduce) as the go-to methods for all things.

 WikiJob sells traffic to other websites.
 We'd been stuck using Clickmeter and GeniusLink for a while, and while they have their merits, they weren't really what we were looking for.

-Deciding to scratch my own itch, I decided to build us a replacement, choosing Elixir's Phoenix
+Deciding to scratch my own itch, I decided to build us a replacement, choosing Elixir's Phoenix as the framework.

 So, I began working on what would become the click tracking software